Haivision/srt/docs/API-functions.md

 #### `SRT_ENOSERVER`

-Connection timed out, while attempting to connect to the remote address.
-Note that when it happens, the `srt_getrejectreason` also reports the timeout reason.
+Connection timed out while attempting to connect to the remote address.
+Note that when this happens, `srt_getrejectreason` also reports the timeout reason.

 #### `SRT_ECONNREJ`